squelettee/squelettee/README.md

 Hi there, I'm @squelettee. 💀
-I have a keen interest in blockchain development and constantly strive to improve, adopting a mindset of 0 talent, 100% effort. 🦴
+I have a keen interest in blockchain development
+0 talent, 100% effort. 🦴

 <!---
 squelettee/squelettee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.